HFrench701/pv-system-model/README.md

      2. How a PV cell's output can be used to charge a capacitor or battery over time, with a simplified charging circuit.
-     3. Analyses real-life data and estimates how much energy and power a solar panel can output over one day, one week, etc. and in different seasons (i.e. summer vs. winter)
+     3. Analyses real-life data and estimates how much energy and power a solar panel can output over one day, one week, etc. and in different seasons (i.e. summer vs. winter).